Chief Executive Officer

-Currently, chairman of Owen English & Son (a family estate moving into agricultural and brewing tourism), William English, CBE has joined OSTC as a non-executive director and chairs its strategy committee.
-William, a Chartered Director (CDir) with the Institute of Directors (IoD), brings a proven global strategic, political and media aware planning expertise to the board.
+Currently, Chairman of Owen English & Son (a family estate moving into agricultural and brewing tourism), William English, CBE has joined OSTC Ltd as a non-executive director and chairs its strategy committee.
+William, a Chartered Director and Fellow with the Institute of Directors (CDir & FIoD), brings a proven global strategic, political and media aware planning expertise to the board.
 His capability is founded on years of working at senior levels in cross-government policy development, and strategic and operational delivery.
 He also has considerable experience working within multi-national organisations, including NATO, the European Union and the United Nations.

 William began a 36-year career in the British Army at the Royal Military Academy Sandhurst and completed his service as the Commander of a deployed UK operation.
 He has served around the world including deployments in the Far East, Asia, the Near and Middle East, Africa, Europe and North America.

-He is a Member of the Alliance Manchester Business School; a Fellow of both the Chartered Management Institute and the Royal Geographical Society; he holds an MSc in Defence and Strategic Studies; a City and Guilds Level 7 in Leadership and Management; and is currently a student at Heriot-Watt University in Scotland on its Diploma and MSc programme in Brewing and Distilling.
+He attended Alliance Manchester Business School and is now a Chartered Manager and Fellow of the Chartered Management Institute (CMgr & FCMI); he is also a Fellow of the Royal Geographical Society (FRGS); he holds an MSc in Defence and Strategic Studies; a City and Guilds Level 7 in Leadership and Management; and is currently a student at Heriot-Watt University as an Independent Distance Learner on its Diploma and MSc programme in Brewing and Distilling.

-When asked why he wanted to join OSTC’s board, he said: “OSTC has very clear vision, purpose and values as a global company looking to expand its trading capability in capital markets, through an OSTC-enabled educational programme for anyone anywhere with the appropriate talent and zest for entrepreneurial achievement.
-OSTC offers a better life and environment for those involved.
-I empathise with this and feel I can be a positive asset in enabling this while helping to ensure the long-term value of the business.”
+When asked why he wanted to join OSTC’s board, he said: “OSTC has very clear purpose, vision, values and standards; is a global company looking to expand its trading capability in capital markets through an OSTC Ltd-enabled educational programme for anyone anywhere with the appropriate talent and zest for entrepreneurial achievement.
+OSTC Ltd offers a better life and environment for those involved.
+I empathise with this and feel I can be a positive asset in enabling the vision while helping to ensure the long-term value of the company.”